ampodo/E-commerce/README.md

-E-commerce shop with React js, TypeScript and C# as a back-end.
+E-commerce shop with React js, TypeScript, and C# as a back-end.

 Login and Register options are added with checkout validation.

-Shopping cart is fully functional, sorting of the products is available.
+The shopping cart is fully functional, and sorting of the products is available.

-Applied Material UI library for the decent design.
+Applied Material UI library for a decent design.

-Project published and deployed on Heroku.
+The project was published and deployed on Heroku.

 Redux state management tool used for this project.

 Searching is available by the name of the product.

 Fully responsive layout.

-Check the link below: https://e-lab-one.herokuapp.com/